epistemehealth/about-source/content/about/structure.md

 +++
 date = "2019-04-06T11:00:00+10:00"
-title = "Our Structure and Mission" description = "Episteme Health Inc. is a non-profit publisher run by scientists that aims to provide free open access scholarly publishing for medical research scientists." summary = "We are a non-profit incorporated association, based in Melbourne, Australia.
-Our mission is to provide free academic publishing services to scientists so they can maximise the impact of their work." bgimage = "img/bertvthul-the-road-strip.jpg" weight = "1"
+title = "Our Structure and Mission" description = "The mission of Episteme Health Inc. is to provide free scholarly publishing." summary = "We are a non-profit incorporated association, based in Melbourne, Australia.
+Our mission is to provide free academic publishing services to scientists so they can maximise the impact of their work." image = "img/bertvthul-the-road-strip.jpg" weight = "1"
 +++